 The University has other ordinances in addition to those selected for inclusion here.
-All are published in, Michigan State University Ordinances, 1995, available for reference in the office of the Secretary of the Board of Trustees, 450 Administration Building; at the Information Desk in the Main Library; and in the Student Life Center, 101 Student Services.
-The booklet includes information on enforcement powers, duties of public safety officers, and penalties.
+All are published in, Michigan State University Ordinances, available for reference in the office of the Secretary of the Board of Trustees, 450 Administration Building; at the Information Desk in the Main Library; and in the Student Life Center, 101 Student Services.
+The booklet includes information on enforcement powers, duties of police officers, and penalties.
+A complete list of subjects covered by ordinance is printed below.
+The asterisk (\) indicates those printed in this book.